EEN421/EEN421.github.io/aboutme.md

 I'm the author of [Ultimate Microsoft XDR for Full Spectrum Cyber Defense](https://a.co/d/4vveVCI), [KQL Toolbox](https://a.co/d/hZ1TVpO), and [PowerShell Toolbox](https://a.co/d/ifIo6eT).

-DevSecOpsDad is where I publish what I learn along the way: practical KQL, detection engineering, security research, automation, AI experimentation, and the occasional deep dive into something that behaved very differently than it was supposed to.
+[DevSecOpsDad.com](https://DevSecOpsDad.com/) is where I publish what I learn along the way: practical KQL, detection engineering, security research, automation, AI experimentation, and the occasional deep dive into something that behaved very differently than it was supposed to.

 I also run [DevSecOpsDadAttack.com](https://devsecopsdadattack.com/), where much of that work has evolved into automated threat intelligence, detection engineering research, and a growing open KQL detection library.